Mission & History

 James left Realwheels in 2014 to focus on other projects.

 The company continued to flourish under the artistic direction of Rena Cohen.
-Under Rena’s leadership we expanded our community practice, fostered the development of a growing number of emerging artists with disabilities, cultivated meaningful dialogue between artists/community members with disabilities and non-disabled artists, and addressed both physical and attitudinal barriers that prevent access to the performing arts.
+During Rena’s leadership we expanded our community practice, fostered the development of a growing number of emerging artists with disabilities, and cultivated meaningful dialogue between artists/community members with disabilities and non-disabled artists.
+Under Rena’s direction Realwheels received accolades and awards both for our professional theatre productions and excellence in accessibility.

-After 10 outstanding years with the company, Artistic Director Rena Cohen announced she’ll be moving on from her position.
+After 10 outstanding years with the company, Artistic Director Rena Cohen announced she’d be moving on from her position.
 (CLICK to read public statement)

 Realwheels remains committed to creating and producing innovative professional works that reflect our values.
 We’re involved in vital community projects, and we’re taking the lead on projects that increase equality of access for persons with disability, both locally and nationally.